libp2p/specs/autonat/autonat-v2.md

 testing reachability for an individual address
 2. `autonat v2` provides a mechanism for nodes to verify whether the peer actually successfully dialled an address.
+3. `autonat v2` provides a mechanism for nodes to dial an ip address different from the requesting node's observed ip address without risking amplification attacks. `autonat v1` disallowed such dials to prevent amplification attacks.

 ## AutoNAT V2 Protocol